-Lesbian – This term refers to a woman who is sexually and/or emotionally attracted to other women
+Lesbian – This term refers to a woman who is sexually and/or emotionally attracted to other women.

-Gay – This term refers to a man who is sexually and/or emotionally attracted to other men
+Gay – This term refers to a man who is sexually and/or emotionally attracted to other men.

-LGBTQIA – Lesbian, Gay, Bisexual, Transgender, Queer and/or Questioning, Intersex, and Asexual and/or Ally
+LGBTQIA – Lesbian, Gay, Bisexual, Transgender, Intersex, Queer and/or Questioning, and Asexual and/or Ally

 Queer – Queer is often used as an umbrella term referring to anyone who is not straight and not cisgender.
-Cisgender people are people whose gender identity and expression matches the sex they were assigned at birth.
+Cisgender people are people whose gender identity and expression match the sex they were assigned at birth.
 Historically the term queer was used as a slur against LGBTQIA people, but in recent years it has been reclaimed by LGBTIQ communities.
 However, some LGBTIQA people still find the term offensive.
 Queer is also often used as a broad rejection of labels.
 In this context, this could be a rejection of any type of label, but most often refers to a rejection of labels for gender and sexual orientation.

 Questioning – This term refers to someone who is not sure how they identify.
 Someone can be questioning their sexual orientation and/or their gender identity.

 Intersex – This term refers to people who naturally have biological traits, such as hormonal levels or genitalia, that do not match what is typically identified as male or female.
 There are many different intersex variations.
 Being intersex is a naturally occurring trait in humans; it is not pathological.
 Being intersex is not linked to sexual orientation or gender identity; intersex people can have different sexual orientations and gender identities and expressions.